Zikun-Yang/FusionSeekerPro/README.md

-  --keepfile            Keep intermediate files [False] --thread THREAD       Number of threads [8] --windowsize WIN      WindowSize for task splitting [10000000]
+  --keepfile            Keep intermediate files [False] --thread THREAD       Number of threads [8] --windowsize WIN      WindowSize for task splitting [10000000] --redo                redo all the steps without checking the existing results [False] --skipsupplementary   skip analysis of supplementary alignments, this will ignore fusion events from remote gene pairs [False]
 ```

 FusionSeekerPro requires a input of read alignment results in BAM format sorted by coordinates.
 If you start with sequencing reads (Fasta or Fastq format), you may use minimap2 and samtools to map them to a reference genome before you can apply FusionSeekerPro: